 The Chilean Chorrillana is a dish born in Valparaíso and has become popular in other parts of Chile.
 It is generally consumed in bars or restaurants as a to-share dish with beer.
 The fried egg above is expected today but not original to the recipe.
-Many variations are depending on the place where it is consumed.
+Many variations depend on the place where it is consumed.

-Each bar gives the dish its own touches and personality.
+Each bar gives the dish its touches and personality.
 You will see versions with chorizo or others where the french fries go on top of the meat, onion, egg.

 At first glance, the Chilean Chorrillana is similar to a Poutine, but it doesn’t have any gravy or cheese on the traditional recipes.

 It’s a fun dish to make at home, so for your next nacho night, innovate and swap to this Chilean Chorrillana.
 And I will venture it’s an excellent dish for watching games at home with friends.
 You can keep it warm in the oven, but it’s best to enjoy it fresh since the french fries will get soggy in time.
 It’s best with fried fries, but many times I have used oven-baked fries.
 Pick the more slender, thin ones.
 Enjoy!

 You may also be interested in the recipe: Chilean Charquican.Print